Sydney Robinson (businessman): 1929–1945

 Robinson tried once more to regain Chelmsford, at the 1929 general election.
 He again came second in a three horse race, and although he increased his percentage of the poll, the Conservatives held the seat by a majority of 4,060 votes.
 In 1930 he announced that he would not contest the Chelmsford Division again and at the general election of 1931 Robinson switched his candidacy to the constituency of Walthamstow West.
 In an election held in the atmosphere of the formation of the National Government, despite the fact that his name was added to the Simonite Liberal National list, and in spite of his statements during the election that he was an 'out and out supporter' of the National Government, it was the Conservative rather than Robinson whose candidacy was identified as the most obvious advocate of the government of Ramsay MacDonald.
 Robinson found his vote squeezed between the Labour and Conservative parties.
 Labour retained the seat but the Tories jumped into second place over the Liberals.
 Robinson did not contest the 1935 general election but was prevailed upon to fight in 1945.
 He switched constituencies to Epping but, standing as a Liberal, he came a poor third behind the two main parties.

 Death

 Robinson died on 17 November 1950 aged 74 years at his home at The Drive, Snaresbrook in Essex.
+He and his wife are buried in Queen's Road Cemetery, Walthamstow.